ricardoromo/SVGChart/README.md

 # SVGChart

-Small sample to create a chart using a SVG file and SkiaSharp to display it.
+Small sample about how to create a chart using a SVG file and SkiaSharp to display it.

 Just create a list of segments with the percentage and color